 What types of programs exist?

-Looking at “study abroad,” there are three types of summer, semester, or year-long programs.
+Looking at “study abroad,” there are five types of summer, semester, or year-long programs.

 Many of the programs – in all categories – offer combinations of traditional coursework, internships, and service-learning (or volunteer) opportunities.
 Students should not expect to receive paid internship offers during their time abroad.
 As time goes on, programs are becoming more diversified, and it is to the students’ advantage to ask about what opportunities might exist at their intended destinations.